 This method of creating a bullet chart in Tableau is very easy and straightforward.
 Please press and hold the control key and then select the Dimension (s), Measure(s) from the respective region, and select the Bullet Graph from the Show Me window.

-For this Tableau Bullet Graph example, We are selecting Product name Dimension, Sales Amount, Total Product Cost Measures, and select the Bullet graph as shown below.
+For this Tableau Bullet Graph example, We are selecting Product name Dimension, Sales Amount, Total Product Cost Measures, and select the Bullet graph.

-Once you complete, the tableau desktop will create a bullet Graph for you, as shown below.
-Let us do some formatting to filter the underperforming products.
+Once you complete, the tableau desktop will create a bullet Graph for you.
+Let us do some formatting to Tableau filter the underperforming products.

 We applied a filter on Product Name Dimension with the following condition.
 It means, Tableau Bullet Graph will display the products whose Sales Amount is Greater Than or Equal to 500,000

 Click OK to close the Filters window and see our newly created Tableau Bullet Graph